pganalyze/collector/CONTRIBUTING.md

 ### Release

-1. Create a PR to update the version numbers and CHANGELOG.md
+1. Create a PR to update the version numbers, CHANGELOG.md, and Helm Docs (see above)
 2. Once PR is merged, create a new tag `git tag v0.x.y`, then push it `git push origin v0.x.y`
 3. Once a new tag is pushed, GitHub Action Release will be kicked and create a new release (this will take about 2 hours, due to the package build and test)
 4. Modify the newly created release's description to match to CHANGELOG.md
 5. Release docker images using `make docker_release` (this requires access to the Quay.io push key, as well as "docker buildx" with QEMU emulation support, see below)
 6. Sign and release packages using `make -C packages repo` (this requires access to the Keybase GPG key)

-To run step 5 from an Ubuntu 22.04 VM, do the following:
+To run step 5 from an Ubuntu 24.04 VM, do the following (use the c6i.xlarge instance or higher):

 ```
 # Add Docker's official GPG key: